 Now that all the CYA has been mentioned, this is a workshop you’ll enjoy if you like being outdoors!
 Learn how I ‘see’ and test rocks to see if they’ll make good paints for my artwork.
 Get hands on and gather rocks to bring home for further processing (or see below for the option to have them crushed with my machine).

 We won’t be making paints in this workshop, it is just for learning to spot good color.
-However, you can ask questions and take the rocks home with you to experiment more.
+However, I will send you home with a tutorial, and you can ask questions and take the rocks home with you to experiment more.
 Or save them for a future workshop where we will grind the rocks and go through the process of making watercolor paints.

 Before I had a rock crusher machine, I used a stainless steel mortar and pestle to grind to a coarse powder.
 I’ll show you how I did it, so you can take your rocks home and grind them if you like.